Course Overview

 Learning Objectives

-Through engaging lectures, hands-on workshops, and team-based projects, students will develop a strong grasp of how AI can be utilized to generate content like stories, lyrics, computer programs, websites and much more:
+In this summer institute, through engaging lectures, hands-on workshops, and team-based projects, students will develop a strong grasp of how AI can be utilized to generate content like stories, lyrics, computer programs, websites and much more.
+By the end of the program, students will be able to:

 Course Information